mikefsq/lx200/README.md

 # lx200

-A transport-agnostic Go library for the Meade **LX200** command protocol family — the `:CMD#`-framed serial/TCP dialect spoken (with vendor extensions) by 10Micron, ZWO AM-series, Rainbow Astro RST, OnStep, and many other telescope mounts.
+A transport-agnostic Go library for the Meade **LX200** command protocol family implementing the `:CMD#`-framed serial/TCP dialect spoken (with vendor extensions) by 10Micron, ZWO AM-series, Rainbow Astro RST, OnStep, and many other telescope mounts.

-Module path: `github.com/mikefsq/lx200`

 It is **dependency-light and ASCOM/Alpaca-agnostic**: import it to drive a mount in-process.
 The Alpaca Telescope wrapper lives in a separate module.